Lithium–sulfur battery: Commercialization

-Monash University's Department of Mechanical and Aerospace Engineering in Melbourne, Australia developed an ultra-high capacity Li–S battery that has been manufactured by partners at the Fraunhofer Institute for Material and Beam Technology in Germany.
-It is claimed the battery can provide power to a smartphone for five days.

 In 2022, the German company Theion claimed to introduce lithium–sulfur batteries for mobile devices in 2023 and for vehicles by 2024.

-In January 2023, Houston, Texas company Zeta Energy was awarded $4 million by the United States Department of Energy ARPA-E program to advance its lithium-sulfur batteries based on a sulfurized-carbon cathode and a vertically aligned carbon nanontube anode.
+In January 2023, Zeta Energy was awarded $4 million by the United States Department of Energy ARPA-E program to advance its lithium-sulfur batteries based on a sulfurized-carbon cathode and a vertically aligned carbon nanontube anode.
+Lyten started up a pilot production line making about 100 batteries a day.

-In June 2023, San Jose, California company Lyten started up a pilot production line making about 100 batteries a day.
-In 2024, Lyten announced plans a billion-dollar gigafactory in Reno, Nevada, to build up to 10 gigawatt-hours of lithium–sulfur batteries annually, and in 2025 Lyten announced the acquisition of Swedish battery manufacturer Northvolt, including R&D, IP, labs and factories in Sweden, USA, Canada, Germany and Poland.

 In December 2024, automaker Stellantis and Zeta Energy announced a joint development agreement to advance lithium–sulfur EV batteries, targeting commercial use around 2030 and highlighting cost savings from eliminating nickel and cobalt.
 In October 2024, Lyten announced plans to build a lithium–sulfur gigafactory near Reno, Nevada, designed for up to ~10 GWh annual capacity, reflecting growing industrial interest in scaling Li–S technology.
-In August 2025, Lyten also agreed to acquire most of Northvolt’s remaining assets and IP in Sweden and Germany, aiming to expand manufacturing and R&D capacity while continuing to mature Li–S cells for transportation and energy-storage markets.
+In August 2025, Lyten also agreed to acquire most of Northvolt's remaining assets and IP in Sweden and Germany, aiming to expand manufacturing and R&D capacity while continuing to mature Li–S cells for transportation and energy-storage markets. and in 2025 Lyten announced the acquisition of Swedish battery manufacturer Northvolt, including R&D, IP, labs and factories in Sweden, USA, Canada, Germany and Poland.